 Shopping Smart for E-Cigarettes

 A company with an e-cigarette free trial like the one described above cares nothing for its customers, assumes that most will cancel and simply hopes that people will fail to do so within the initial 14 days.
 When you receive your kit, you’re probably getting equipment that has been used and returned by many customers before you and may fail quickly.
 If the regulatory agencies start to get involved, the owners will simply shut the company down and look for another way to dupe unsuspecting consumers.
 Don’t let yourself fall victim to this horrible e-cigarette scam.
-Entry-level electronic cigarette kits such as the Envy NirVana cost under $20 and include no hidden charges or subscription fees.
-You won’t even pay for shipping.
-You can read more about this kit in my article about the L88B e-cigarette.
+Entry-level electronic cigarette kits such as the Virgin Vapor Easy Electronic Cigarette cost under $15 and include no hidden charges or subscription fees.